 Sponsor Roberto Colon M.D.
-Chief Medical Officer, VP of Operations Miami Valley Hospital Metrics Total clients served per year Budget The 2023 budget is \$358,000 Promise to Hope has been 100% donor-funded through the Miami Valley Hospital Foundation.
+Chief Medical Officer, VP of Operations Miami Valley Hospital Metrics Number of clients served per year Budget The 2023 budget is \$358,000 Promise to Hope has been 100% donor-funded through the Miami Valley Hospital Foundation.
 This includes funding from individuals, corporations, and foundations and levy dollars through the Montgomery County ADAMHS board.
-Support for expansion of addressing Substance Use Disorder (and not only Opiate Use Disorder), Miami Valley Hospital in, 2020, funded a second social worker (1.0 FTE), including salary and benefits.
-Intervention Goal To ensure healthy outcomes, pregnant women with substance use disorder or opiate use disorder require a multidisciplinary approach with connection to community resources.
+In 2020, to support the expansion of addressing Substance Use Disorder (and not only Opiate Use Disorder), Miami Valley Hospital funded a second social worker (1.0 FTE), including salary and benefits.
+Intervention Goal To ensure healthy outcomes reducing preterm births and infant mortality, pregnant women with substance use disorder or opiate use disorder require a multidisciplinary approach with connection to community resources.
 The goals are: 1) Decrease the number of unintentional deaths due to substance overdose in Montgomery County, thereby decreasing the maternal and infant mortality rates.
 2) Increase the percentage of mothers who can successfully parent their infants following delivery, as opposed to placement by Children Services.
 3) Decrease the average hospital length of stay for infants who are diagnosed with Neonatal Abstinence Syndrome (NAS) and/or Prenatal Substance Exposure.
 4) Continue to increase the breastfeeding rate for mothers active in recovery at delivery.
 Description A team of physicians, a registered nurse, and a licensed independent social worker work collaboratively to meet the unique needs of pregnant women with opiate use disorder and/or substance use disorder and their infants.
 Miami Valley Hospital offers the facilities, the highly specialized equipment, and the experienced physicians, nurses, and related staff to provide care for both the mother and infant.
 To ensure the healthiest outcomes possible for both mother and child, personalized medical care and wraparound social support are provided.
-Promise to Hope initiates Medication Assisted Treatment (MAT) - (the use of FDA- approved medications, in combination with individual and group therapies, to treat opiate use disorder and/or substance use disorder) and connects the mother with a recovery agency of her choice in the community for ongoing treatment inception in May 2015.
+Promise to Hope initiates Medication Assisted Treatment (MAT) - (the use of FDA- approved medications, in combination with individual and group therapies, to treat opiate use disorder and/or substance use disorder) and connects the mother with a recovery agency of her choice in the community for ongoing treatment Promise to Hope has served 776 pregnant women with opiate use disorder since its inception in May 2015.
 It provides treatment during pregnancy and for up to a year after birth.
-In 2020, Promise to Hope expanded to include pregnant women with any type of substance use disorder rather than just targeting opiates.
+Promise to Hope has expanded to include pregnant women with any type of substance use disorder rather than just targeting opiates.
 The Promise to Hope program has joined the Ohio Perinatal Quality Collaborative and is working with hospitals in Cincinnati, Dayton, Toledo, Athens, Cleveland, and Columbus to improve outcomes for moms and infants.
-Partners ADAMHS Board of Montgomery County; Joshua Recovery Ministries; Five Rivers Health Centers; NOVA Behavioral Health; Samaritan Behavioral Health; Recovery Works Healing Center; and TCN Behavioral Health
+Partners ADAMHS Board of Montgomery County; Miami Valley Hospital Turning Point, Five Rivers Health Centers; NOVA Behavioral Health; Samaritan Behavioral Health and Women's Recovery Center

-PREVENTION

-Community Health Voucher Program
+PREVENTION Community Health Voucher Program